collectionspace/cspace_django_project/README.md

 * landing - a "landing page" to ease navigation between apps
 * mobileesp - mobile device support; only slightly used so far

-#### "Demo" Apps (only to show how this 'framework' works, and to show how to access cspace)
+#### "Demo" Applications (only to show how this 'framework' works, and to show how to access CSpace)

-* hello - simple app to help you figure out if your Django deployment is working
+* hello - simple default app to help you figure out if your Django deployment is working
 * service - proxies calls to services; mostly for test purposes

-#### Not apps but directories you'll need to understand and or put stuff in
+#### Directories (in which you'll need to understand, and/or put stuff in)

 * config - put your config files here.
 This directory is git-ignored
 * cspace_django_site - "core" site code -- urls.py, settings.py, etc.
 * fixtures - fixtures are used by several apps to provision nav bar and other items
 * authn - need by authentication backend.
 Basically: do not touch
-* common - code used across apps
+* common - code used across all apps

-#### More obsure apps (disabled by default, but available)
+#### More Obsure Applications (disabled by default, but available)

 * simplesearch - make query (kw=) to collectionobjects service
 * batchuploadimages -- RESTful interface to upload images in bulk